Speculations mount over Abba Kyari | Hallmarknews

 Since emerging as Chief of Staff to President Muhammadu Buhari, following the latter’s assumption of office as President of the Federal Republic of Nigeria in May 2015, Mallam Abba Kyari has not rested.

 A long-time ally of the retired military general, Kyari fits very squarely into the hallowed circles of the ‘close loyalists of the President’ and has over time come to register in the power spectrum as indeed one of the staunchest pillars of the current administration.
-Some would argue that other than say, President Buhari, the President’s uncle, Mallam Mamman Daura and former Secretary to the Government of the Federation, Alhaji Babagana Kingibe in that order, there may be no other more influential wielder of power in Nigeria today as Kyari.
+In fact there are some that would argue that other than say, President Buhari, the President’s uncle, Mallam Mamman Daura and former Secretary to the Government of the Federation, Alhaji Babagana Kingibe in that order, there may literally be no other more influential wielder of power in Nigeria today as Kyari.

 Indeed, so powerful has Kyari come to register in the administration that his name has continued to feature in many of the highpoint moments of the administration.
 One such scenario took place in the MTN fine saga where he was named as one of the quite influential brokers that the South African Government and the Company had been advised by power watchers to ensure that they did everything to get him onto their side.
 And going beyond business lobbying, his name has also featured in periodic allegations of schemes to undermine the Office of the Vice President and its incumbent holder, Professor Yemi Osinbajo.

 How influential Kyari is in the current situation is almost all too self-evident.
-And this much was to be publicly bolstered and confirmed by no less a person than President Buhari himself when in the days immediately following his re-election and swearing-in for a second term in office in 2019, he had instructed that all appointed ministers wishing to have an audience with or make demands of him, should ensure that they route same through the Chief of Staff.
+And this much was to be publicly bolstered and confirmed by no less a person than President Buhari himself, when in the days immediately following his re-election and swearing-in for a second term in office in 2019, he had instructed that all appointed ministers wishing to have audience with, or make demands of him, should ensure that they route same through the Chief of Staff.

 While the practice of routing correspondence to the President through his Chief of Staff by senior government officials has seemingly come to register as normal fare in some presidential democracies, some polity watchers were quick to raise their eyebrows that the fact that the president took the definite time and space to so publicly instruct on this specific course of executive consultation was confirmation of their long-drawn conclusion that in Abba Kyari, Nigeria may have finally been saddled with an unelected Prime Minister.